darienrh/CAPSTONE/README.md

 - Add severity scoring to troubleshoot_eigrp() output
 - Fix debug parsing for ambiguous error messages
 - Ensure all problems use standardized format from Step 3
+- create test script injecting all errors in the tree and fix any problems that are not correctly diagnosed or fixed.

 5. ospf_tree.py (Testing/Fixing)
 - Fix check_ospf_enabled_interfaces() network matching logic
 - Update check_area_assignments() to use real baseline lookup
 - Refine router ID conflict detection
 - Ensure all problems use standardized format from Step 3
+- create test script injecting all errors in the tree and fix any problems that are not correctly diagnosed or fixed.

 6. interface_tree.py (Testing/Fixing)
 - Ensure all outputs use Problem class format from Step 3
 - Add severity scoring based on interface criticality
 - Test all detection functions work correctly
 - Verify standardized output format
+- create test script injecting all errors in the tree and fix any problems that are not correctly diagnosed or fixed.